Gathering the curious, the creative, the collaborative.

 Jan 3rd–6th 2025

-Ursprung (German for "origin"; pronounced "OOR-shproong") is a group of interdisciplinary doers, startup founders, researchers and artists with community-building experience who are deeply passionate about bridging the lurking gap between arts and sciences.
+ursprung (German for "origin"; pronounced "OOR-shproong") is a group of interdisciplinary doers, startup founders, researchers and artists who envision a Europe where interdisciplinary collaboration between arts, sciences, and technology is the norm, not the exception.

 Meet The Organizers